 Let’s say you work in Accounts Payables and receive a paper invoice.
 Yes, that still happens.
 Someone has to approve the invoice before payment.
 In a paper-based system, this could take weeks.
 First, you must go through approvals, and maybe there is a whole batch of invoices to go through.
 Using a platform such as OnBase, you can scan the invoice and what happens next is automation to the max.
 Because the invoice is electronic, approval is a breeze.
 Access is immediate, and you have just cut processing time in half.

 As you get to know how business process management and automated workflows help each other out, consider a provider who is willing to go the distance with you.
-Want to learn more about automating your business practices?
-Contact Jen Barnum at firstname.lastname@example.org; she is ready for your email!
+Want to learn more about automating your business practices with a software solution?
+Contact Jen Hein at firstname.lastname@example.org; she is ready for your email!